This is Northern Ireland.

 Day 1 – 3 – Dublin

 For families coming from overseas, the time change and travel can be hard, especially on the younger members of the family.
-So before you head up to experience Northern Ireland, I recommend that you spend a couple days in Ireland’s Capital City, Dublin.
+So before you head up to experience Northern Ireland with your kids, I recommend that you spend a couple days in Ireland’s Capital City, Dublin.
 The top 5 family-friendly attractions include:

 - Dublin Zoo- You can spend a few hours or all day, there is so much to see.
 Arriving early means you can check the feeding times for certain animals and come back when they’re on.